 In 1 Cor 14:26-38, Paul tells us that prophecy (revelation) is something that should be weighed and regulated.

 The upshot of all this is, prophecy is some revelation or word or message that is gospel related and edifies, strengthens, encourages and comforts the church.
-But it is distinguished from, and is not, teaching, as is clear from 1 Cor 12:28-29.
+But it is distinguished from, and is not, teaching, as is clear from 1 Cor 12:28-29, and it should be weighed and regulated.

 A later addition to this post: